Shared Interfaces

 Implement the Proxy Class

-A proxy class is implemented and executed on the client side, each method of the implemented interface must be defined according to the following pattern:
+Each method of the implemented interface must be defined according to the following pattern:

 package mypackage;